hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 3. Take a quick peek at a sample SAM file using `less`.
 Does the information you see line up with the fields we described above?
 4. What is the alignment rate for the `wt_sample2_chip`?
 Do you think the alignment is good?

+> _**NOTE:** After performing read alignment, it's useful to evaluate the mapping rate for each sample by taking look at the log files.
+Additionally, it is common to aggregate QC metrics and visualize them with plots using tools such as [MultiQC](http://multiqc.info).
+This is important to do prior to moving on to the next steps of the analysis._

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*